itainoam/webpack-angularjs/README.md

 npm install -g tsd bower webpack gulp
 ```

-## How to run
+## How to install
+This command will install required node dependencies and build the application into .dist/js/{name-of-application}
 ```
 npm install
-npm build
 ```

-If you want to watch for changes while developing run
+If you want to watch for changes and test things up run
 ```
-npm install
-npm watch-server
+npm start
 ```

 ### Note
-There are couple of dependencies which might not be needed in both npm and bower, such as RxJs, Lodash, patternfly.
+There are couple of dependencies which might not be needed in npm, such as RxJs, Lodash, patternfly.
 These are just for testing purposes.